EiDHindY/metabase-sheets-automation/project_snapshot.md

 <!-- csv logic -->
 1- merged the current branch to the main
 2- started a new one to work on the csv logic
 3- implemented the csv loader login in src/data/csv_reader/csv_loader.py 4- impleneted the csv talk_time_extractor in src/data/csv_reader/talk_time_reader.py
 5- implemnted the csv dials_reader extractor in src/data/csv_reader/dials_reader.py
+6- implemnted the csv leads_reader extractor in src/data/csv_reader/leads_reader.py